AdobeDocs/mobile-services.fr-FR/help/blackberry/metrics.md

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Caractéristique de Gestion de l'audience :
+   * Caractéristique de la gestion de l’audience :

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`